EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | error | <code>[ABCError](#abcerror)</code> | (Javascript) Error object.
 Null if no error |

 This is a necessary call before using the ABCWalletTx. `setupCallbacks` causes background tasks to start and notifications of new transactions to start.
-For quick testing,
+For testing, abcWalletTxCallbacks can be set to NULL.

 ### getBalance